ShaylenReddy42/Seelans-Tyres/README.md

 * In order to build, I've provided three options for you:
   * `build.cmd` which is the regular build
   * `build-with-docker.cmd` just to see what it looks like orchestrated with docker compose
-  * `build-with-loggingsinks.cmd` which is the regular build + elasticsearch and kibana orchestrated with docker compose
+  * `build-with-services.cmd` which is the regular build + elasticsearch, kibana and rabbitmq orchestrated with docker compose

-* Once you run either `build.cmd` or `build-with-loggingsinks.cmd`, CMake will generate `run-all.cmd`
+* Once you run either `build.cmd` or `build-with-services.cmd`, CMake will generate `run-all.cmd`
 * Thereafter, run `run-all.cmd` which will start all applications minimized and launch the site, simulating orchestration

 ## Demos